-Adjust the input parameters according to your data set.
+Adjust the input parameters according to your data set, where rho_min is the minimum coherence based on the maximum temporal Ddiff_max and perpendicular Bdiff_max decorrelated baselines.
 There should be no isolated clusters of images.
 More connections can be made by reducing rho_min, or individual connections can be added by editing small_baselines.list, which is created by sb_find.
-The connections in small_baselines.list can then be plotted with:
+The connections in small_baselines.list can then be plotted with: >>plot_sb_baselines.